 Kitsch is the determination to control the conversation.
-Kitsch will decide the format.
+Kitsch will decide the rules.
 Kitsch will decide what is to be discussed.

 It’s as if everything important is now considered indecent.
 It’s weird.
 And weird is the right word.
 I feel our destiny in these silences: the kitsch that is killing us.

 Whatever you call it, it is happening on a global scale.
-Regardless of denial about purposes and funding sources and measures taken to keep the reality from public consciousness, our skies have been visibly transformed by a global geo-engineering program of particle injection.
-This is incontrovertible.
+Our skies have been visibly transformed by a global program of particle injection.
 We can debate its significance, but for any thinking person to refuse to discuss it is simply a denial of reality.
-Willful blindness to threatening realities may not be anything new – but the scale and visibility of this is so great that the act of not seeing involved is almost miraculous.
+Wilful blindness to threatening realities may not be anything new – but the scale and visibility of this is so great that the act of not seeing involved is almost miraculous.

 The official cover-story – the kitsch version – is that it’s all about climate remediation, but this explanation can quickly be discarded.
-The global warming scare, i.e. anthropogenic climate change through carbon dioxide emissions, as I have argued, is baseless and illogical.
-Carbon dioxide does not drive climate, and the aim of ‘stabilizing’ the climate is hubristic and absurd.
-Even if an artificial albedo effect were the true purpose, and had any chance of working, the idea of toxifying the atmosphere and the soils, disrupting the hydrological cycle and shredding the ozone layer in order to prevent a little sea-level rise is tragically insane.
+The global warming scare, i.e. anthropogenic climate change through carbon dioxide emissions, is baseless and illogical.
+It’s pseudo-science.
+Worse — deliberate fraud.
+Carbon dioxide does not drive climate, and the aim of ‘stabilising’ the climate is hubristic and absurd.
+Even if this were the true purpose, and had any chance of working, the idea of toxifying the atmosphere and the soils, disrupting the hydrological cycle and shredding the ozone layer in order to prevent a little sea-level rise is tragically insane.
 It can’t be that.
 So what is it?

 This is such an obvious and profound risk that I do not believe it can be accidental.
-Instead, I would put the question: How do you remove six billion people from the surface of our planet?
-It’s a Herculean task, which requires a full-spectrum approach.
+Instead, I would put the question: How do you remove seven billion people from the surface of our planet?
+It’s a more than Herculean task, which requires a full-spectrum approach.
 Malthusian population checks – war, disease, and famine – are not enough, though they will play their part.
 The poisoning of air, food and water will be necessary.
-Enzymic, microbial, fungal, electrical and radiative attacks on human fertility and longevity will be required.
+Enzymic, microbial, chemical and radiative attacks on human fertility and longevity will be required.
 Ultimately there is only one way to rid the earth of the scourge of so many ‘useless eaters’, and that is ecocide.

-Bearing in mind the deliberations on deliberate environmental degradation detailed in ‘The Report from Iron Mountain’, On the Possibility and Desirability of Peace, I suspect that the conclusion has been reached that the human species, adaptable and ingenious as it is, cannot be reduced to near-extinction levels without deconstructing the environment which sustains it – which will then be genetically recreated and redesigned, without you or me in it.
+Bearing in mind the deliberations on purposeful environmental degradation detailed in ‘The Report from Iron Mountain’, On the Possibility and Desirability of Peace, I suspect that the conclusion has been reached that the human species, adaptable and ingenious as it is, cannot be reduced to near-extinction levels without deconstructing the environment which sustains it – which will then be genetically recreated and redesigned.
 The genocidal onslaught on humanity through food, water, air and radiation is not enough.
 Nature itself must die and be reborn.
 The chosen will escape underground and wait out the carnage – and then return to reseed and remodel the world as they see fit.

 It’s not just genocide, it’s omnicide: the death of everything.